- Faculty List

 S. Tardif, MA, PhD (USMC)

 The programs at St. Michael's College emerge from its academic strength in various scholarly fields and reflect its centuries-old Christian intellectual traditions.
 The College is home to the Mediaeval Studies program, the Celtic Studies program, the Book and Media Studies program and the Christianity and Culture program.
-These programs are complemented by our First-Year Foundations courses and our first-year Ones seminars: the Gilson Seminar in Faith and Ideas, the Boyle Seminar in Scripts and Stories, the McLuhan Seminar in Creativity and Technology and our new Seminar in Christianity, Truth and Reconciliation.
+These programs are complemented by our First-Year Foundations courses and our first-year Ones seminars: the Gilson Seminar in Faith and Ideas, the Boyle Seminar in Scripts and Stories, the McLuhan Seminar in Creativity and Technology and the new Christianity, Truth and Reconciliation Seminar.